wacncontent/techcontent/articles/test-new-anchor.md

 	   }
 	}

 The returned **Path** property contains the SAS URL.

->[AZURE.NOTE]
+>[!NOTE]
 If you download storage encrypted content, you must manually decrypt it before rendering it, or use the Storage Decryption MediaProcessor in a processing task to output processed files in the clear to an OutputAsset and then download from that Asset.
 For more information on processing, see Creating an Encoding Job with the Media Services REST API.
 Also, SAS URL Locators cannot be updated after they have been created.
 For example, you cannot reuse the same Locator with an updated StartTime value.
 This is because of the way SAS URLs are created.
 If you want to access an asset for download after a Locator has expired, then you must create a new one with a new StartTime.

 ###Download files

 Once you have the AccessPolicy and Locator set, you can download files using the Azure Storage REST APIs.

->[AZURE.NOTE] You must add the file name for the file you want to download to the Locator **Path** value received in the previous section.
+>[!NOTE] You must add the file name for the file you want to download to the Locator **Path** value received in the previous section.
 For example, https://storagetestaccount001.blob.core.windows.net/asset-e7b02da4-5a69-40e7-a8db-e8f4f697aac0/BigBuckBunny.mp4? . . .

 For more information on working with Azure storage blobs, see [Blob Service REST API](https://msdn.microsoft.com/zh-CN/library/azure/dd135733.aspx).